darrencodes0/HSR-Wishing-Simulator/README.md

-# Honkai Star Rail Wishing Simulator
+# Honkai: Star Rail Wishing Simulator
 Utilized Maven, SceneBuilder, and JavaFX to build proj.
-### If you want to run the sim, import the files into your IDE
+#### If you want to run the sim, import the files into your IDE

 ## RECENT UPDATE: Fixed a bug that occurred when skipping wishing animation